Fast community detection by SCORE: Introduction

-In the spirit of ``all models are wrong, but some are useful" \cite{Box}, we wish to find a network model that is both realistic and mathematically tractable.
+In the spirit of ``all models are wrong, but some are useful'' \cite{Box}, we wish to find a network model that is both realistic and mathematically tractable.

 The stochastic block model (BM) is a classic network model.
 The BM is mathematically simple and relatively easy to analyze \cite{BickelChen2009}.
 However, it is too restrictive to reflect some prominent empirical characteristics of real networks.
-For example, the BM implies that the nodes within each community have more or less the same degrees.
-However, this conflicts with the empirical observation that in many natural networks, the degrees follow approximately a power-law distribution \cite{Survey, Kolaczyk}.
+For example, the BM implies that the nodes within each community have the same expected degrees, and that the distribution of degrees within the community is Poisson.
+However, this conflicts with the empirical observation that in many natural networks, the degrees follow approximately a power-law distribution \cite{Survey,Kolaczyk}.

 In a different line of development, there are the $p^*$ model and the exponential random graph model (ERGM) \cite{Survey}.
-Compared to the BM, these models are more flexible, but, unfortunately, are also more complicated and so comparably much harder to analyze.
+Compared to the BM, these models are more flexible, but unfortunately are also more complicated and so comparably much harder to analyze.

-DCBM is a recent model proposed by \cite{KarrerNewman2011}, which has become increasingly popular in network analysis \cite{FanLu, Chen, KarrerNewman2011, Yan, Zhaoetal}.
+DCBM is a recent model proposed by \cite{KarrerNewman2011}, which has become increasingly popular in network analysis \cite{BickelChen2009,FanLu,KarrerNewman2011,Yan,Zhaoetal}.
 Compared to the BM, DCBM allows for degree heterogeneity and is much more realistic: for each node, it uses a free parameter to model the degree.

-The comparison of DCBM with the $p^*$ model and the ERGM \cite{Survey, Kolaczyk} is not obvious, given that all of them use a large number of parameters.
+The comparison of DCBM with the $p^*$ model and the ERGM \cite{Survey,Kolaczyk} is not obvious, given that all of them use a large number of parameters.
 However, in sections below, we propose a new spectral method where we show that in the DCBM, the degree heterogeneity parameters are largely ancillary: as far as community detection concerns, it is almost unnecessary to estimate these heterogeneity parameters.
 For this reason, the DCBM is much easier to analyze than the $p^*$ or the ERGM model.

-Perhaps the easiest way to describe the DCBM is to start with the case of two communities (discussion on the case of $K$ communities is in Section \ref{sec:main}).
-Recall that ${\cal N} = (V, E)$ denotes an undirected network.
+Perhaps the easiest way to describe the DCBM is to start with the case of two communities (discussion on the case of $K$ communities is in Section~\ref{secmain}).
+Recall that ${\mathcal N} = (V, E)$ denotes an undirected network.
 We suppose the nodes split into two (disjoint) communities as follows: